What Printer is the best buy?

 The Reason: The Ender 3 is just that magical combitionation of quality and inexpensive.
 You know the Venn diagram showing pick 2: Price, Quality, Speed?
 This gives you all 3.
 It prints incredibly well (Check out this video from 3D Printed Tabletop if you want to see).
 It is very inexpensive.
 You can literally pick up 2 of these compared to many other 3D Printers and get 2x the output.
 It’s just a great meeting point.
 There are also a great number of upgrades available as well, to get it to print even better.

 These beds I’d put at 300 x 300 x 300 mm.
-In this realm, I am putting the CR-10S/CR-10, Tevo Tornado, JGAurora A5, and East 3D Gecko, as well as the Tevo Little Monster.
+In this realm, I am putting the Alfawise U20, CR-10S/CR-10, Tevo Tornado, JGAurora A5, and East 3D Gecko, as well as the Tevo Little Monster.
 When you need a large bed on a 3D Printer, the Creality 3D Cr-10 was the ruler of that niche.
-They have done so well, in fact, that the CR-10s came out to address some short comings and it has spawned knock-offs like the Tevo Tornado.
+They have done so well, in fact, that the CR-10s came out to address some short comings and it has spawned similar printers like the Alfawise U20 and Tevo Tornado.
 The Alfawise U20 is a clone of the CR10, but has taken the time to update certain areas.
 For one, the interface.
 The touch interface is awesome, and super easy to update the firmware.
-I know I got a little against the grain here, but I recommend it over the CR-10s.
-If you can’t afford those prices, the Tevo Tornado will take some work on your end, but it is a solid 3D Printer.
-Finally we have the East 3D Gecko.
-This 3D Printer is a CoreXY design.
-Again, to me, this is a good 2nd printer, and really requires some ability to wire (basically, plug things in/follow directions) and build well.
-It’s the most difficult 3D Printer to assemble on this list.
-Being a Core XY, it is a fast 3D Printer, though, allowing you to print at a higher rate of speed while retaining the same print quality.
+I know I got a little against the grain here, but I recommend the U20 over the CR-10.
+You get the full 300mm x 300mm x 400mm build volume at a killer, sub $300 cost.

 Is a large bed necessarily better?